loudinb/20CS2023/docs/topics/insta/X/step-0/instructions.md

 In this assignment, you will implement an Instagram-like application using **Object-Oriented Programming (OOP)** principles in Python.
 The application will simulate basic social media functionalities, including user creation, following, posting, commenting, and messaging.
 The focus will be on two core OOP principles: **encapsulation** and **composition**.

-This application will demonstrate the following OOP concepts and Python syntax:
+## OOP Concepts in the Assignment

+The assignment will require you to apply various OOP concepts to design and implement the Instagram-like application.
+Here are some key concepts that you will use:

-### 1. Instance Attributes and Methods
+### Instance Attributes and Methods

 Instance attributes are specific to each object instance, and instance methods operate on those individual instances.
 Each object has its own copy of the instance attributes, and instance methods can modify those attributes.